zeroc-ice/ice/csharp/README.md

 python allTests.py --config=Debug --platform=x64
 ```

+This executes all the tests for the ice2 protocol using the tcp transport.
+Add `--all` to execute the tests for both
+ice1 and ice2 with various transports.
+Pass `--help` to allTests.py to see additional options.

 If everything worked out, you should see lots of `ok` messages.
 In case of a failure, the tests abort with `failed`.